raspberrypilearning/rpi-python-motor-controller-control/en/step_1.md

 	motor_1.stop()
 	```

-- You could use the sleep function, to let the motors run for any length of time.
+- Use the sleep function to let the motors run for a specified length of time.

 	```python
 	from time import sleep